 Mortgage-Backed Securities (MBS)

 Mortgage-backed securities (MBS), also called mortgage-backed bonds, are pools of real estate mortgages that have been collected from lending institutions and securitized by the MBS issuer, then sold to investors.
 Based on securitized mortgage contracts, known as pooling and servicing agreements, these mortgage pools consist of particular classes of mortgages in regard to interest rate, maturity, type of property, and risk.
 MBSs allow banks to remove the loans from their balance sheets, thus freeing up more money to make more loans.
 Unfortunately, they also allow the banks to transfer credit default risk to the investors of MBS's while still profiting from loan origination fees and servicing fees.
-As a result, the credit quality of the underlying mortgages declined, thereby precipitating the Credit Crisis that began in 2007 and that would continue to haunt the world economies for at least 6 years afterward.
+As a result, the credit quality of the underlying mortgages declined, thereby precipitating the Great Recession that began in 2007 and continued to haunt the world economies for at least 6 years afterward.

 Usually, the bank that originated the mortgage also services the loan, for which it continues to deduct a small part of the interest payment as its fee.
 Sometimes, specialty firms, such as Litton Loan Servicing, act as the mortgage servicer, who collect payments from borrowers, deduct their fee percentage from the payments, and pay the rest of the monthly payment, both principal and interest, to the investors who purchased the securities, which is why they are also known as pass-through securities.
 Mortgage servicers also administer the borrowers' escrow accounts, collecting and paying taxes and insurance.
 The servicer also follows up on any borrower defaults.